metal3d/docker-snips/README.md

 This image uses `fixuid` https://github.com/boxboat/fixuid that allow us to bind local host user id to the container user ID.

+And there is a "reloader" tool to auto-restart your development skills while you're writing code.
+See below.

 ## Prepare an assistant

 First, go to https://snips.ai website and subscribe or login.
 Create an assistant and some intents.